prisma/prisma1/docs/1.8/03-Tutorials2/02-Build-GraphQL-Servers/01-Development/01-Build-a-GraphQL-Server-with-Prisma.md

 ---
 alias: ohdaiyoo6c
-description: Learn how to build a GraphQL server for an existing Prisma server.
+description: Learn how to build a GraphQL server for an existing Prisma service.
 ---

-# Build a GraphQL server for an existing Prisma service
+# Build a GraphQL server with Prisma

 This tutorial teaches you how to take an existing Prisma service and build a GraphQL server on top of it.
 The resolvers of the GraphQL servers will be connected to Prisma's GraphQL API via _Prisma bindings_.